 - saturated and trans fat

-To fight inflammation and pain caused by endometriosis, it’s best to consume a nutrient-dense, well-balanced diet that is primarily plant-based and full of vitamins and minerals.
-This includes:
+To fight inflammation and pain caused by endometriosis, it’s best to consume a nutrient-dense, well-balanced diet that’s primarily plant-based and full of vitamins and minerals.
+Add these to your diet:

 - fibrous foods, such as fruits, vegetables, legumes, and whole grains

-- foods rich in essential fatty acids, such as salmon, tuna, mackerel, walnuts, chia, and flax seeds
+- foods rich in essential fatty acids, such as salmon, sardines, herring, trout, walnuts, chia, and flax seeds

 - antioxidant-rich foods found in colorful fruits and vegetables, such as oranges, berries, dark chocolate, spinach, and beets

-Exercising may help with the management of endometriosis.
-This is because it can reduce estrogen levels and release “feel-good” hormones.
+Exercise may help with the management of endometriosis, too.
+This is because exercise can reduce estrogen levels and release “feel-good” hormones.

 In addition to conventional methods of treatment, alternative treatments may be very helpful for women with endometriosis.
-For example, relaxation techniques such as meditation and yoga, as well as acupuncture and massage, may be beneficial.
+For example, relaxation techniques may be beneficial.
+These can include:

-More research is needed related specifically to lifestyle changes to reduce symptoms.
-Talk with your doctor and meet with a dietitian to find the best plan of action to manage endometriosis.
-Everyone’s body is different, so a specific and tailored plan based on your individual needs will be best.
+More research is needed on how lifestyle changes may reduce endometriosis symptoms.
+Talk with your doctor and meet with a dietitian to find the best plan of action to manage your condition.
+Everyone’s body is different.
+A specific and tailored plan based on your individual needs will be best.